LexC/NuFlow/README.md

 * **Column `Scores`**: List all subject groups/categories (e.g., `High`, `Low`, `HC`).
 Ensure your experiment data file has a column named exactly `Scores`.
 * **Column `Output Folder`**: In the cell below this column header, provide the full path to the folder where result files and plots should be saved.

+### ⚠️ Important Note on Statistical Analysis

+The statistical results should be interpreted with caution.
+This tool performs multiple comparisons without applying corrections for multiple testing.
+It is intended to provide a **quick overview** of patterns and differences in the current data — not to serve as a definitive statistical conclusion.

+I recommend using this output to guide further, more rigorous statistical analysis.

+#### Statistical Methods Used

+Depending on the number of groups and whether pairing is requested, the following statistical tests are applied:

+* **Wilcoxon Signed-Rank Test**: For paired data with exactly 2 groups of equal size.
+* **Mann-Whitney U Test**: For unpaired 2-group comparisons.
+* **Kruskal-Wallis H Test**: For 3 to 5 group comparisons (non-parametric).
+* **ANOVA (F-test)**: For more than 5 groups.

+These are applied automatically based on data structure and CLI flags.

 ## Output

 * Excel file with grouped experimental results